January 8, 2024

 Try moisture wicking socks, and change your socks a couple of times during the day.

 Wash your feet daily with soap and water, and don't ignore your feet while you shower.
-Take foot cleanliness to the next level by trying a foot soak product in a foot bath.

 Wear breathable running shoes while exercising.
 Many shoes have uppers with perforated material that let fresh air in and out, promoting a healthy foot environment.

 To prevent fungal nail infections that lead to unpleasant foot odour, attend regular medical pedicure treatments.
 These will keep your nails clean and properly trimmed.
-Foot clinics are also safer than cosmetic nail salons when it comes to avoiding contagious foot fungus.

 If your foot odour is caused by a fungal infection, you will need to treat it with the appropriate anti-fungal medicines (ointments, pills, etc).
 Keep in mind that if your foot odour is linked to a condition you should also make an appointment with a chiropodist to confirm the best treatment method.